 The data is collected from the stakeholders (BPC, TICL, BT) and 20 Dzongkhag ICTOs on a monthly basis and the report is prepared on a quarterly basis.
-This is the second report of the financial year 2017-2018.
+This is the Second report for the financial year 2018-2019.

-DITT has been collecting National fiber reports from the two ISPs (BT and TICL), from 20 dzongkhags and BPC as well.
+DITT has been collecting National fiber reports from the two ISPs (BT and TICL), BPC and 20 dzongkhags.